vuw-research-computing/raapoi-tools/docs/index.md

 ```

 This will request 2 CPUs and 4GB of memory (2GB per CPU) and a runtime of 3 days 12 hours.
-We are requesting that this job be run on the main partition, it will then load the environment module for python version 3.6.3 and run a python script called project1.py.
+We are requesting that this job be run on the parallel  partition, it will then load the environment module for python version 3.6.3 and run a python script called project1.py.
 Any output from the script will be placed in your home directory in a file named project1.out and any error information in a file called project1.err.
 If you do not specify an output or error file, the default files will have the form of Slurm-jobID.o and Slurm-jobID.e and will be located in the directory from which you ran _sbatch_.

 NOTE:  We have this example script available to copy on the cluster, you can type the following to copy it to your home directory: